-There is a secret ingredient to success, and it’s not just hard work or determination.
-It’s knowing your why.
-Knowing why do you do what you do and what your passion is makes everything become clearer.
+There is a secret ingredient to success, not just hard work or determination.
+It is the power of why.
+Knowing why you do what you do and your passion makes everything more straightforward.

-We have a vision for our lives and we are driven to achieve it.
-In a favourite book of mine called Start With Why, Simon Sinek discusses the power of knowing our why.
-He explains that when we focus on how we will do something instead of why, we make mistakes.
-We lose our passion and drive, and ultimately fail to achieve our goals.
+We have a vision for our lives and are driven to achieve it.
+In one of my favorite books, Start With Why, Simon Sinek discusses the power of why.
+He explains that when we focus on how we will do something instead of why we make mistakes.

 Why is Why So Important?

-Anything that we do in life must have a purpose in order for us to succeed.
-I mean, if we force ourselves to do things, we usually end up falling out of love with them, hating them or quitting.
-That probably brings back some memories, right?
+I believe you must be able to harness the strength behind “the power of why.” anything we do in life must have a purpose.
+If we force ourselves to do something, we usually end up falling out of love with them, hating them, or quitting.
+That probably brings back memories.

-When we operate without our why in mind, we become bogged down in the details and lose sight of our goals.
-We might achieve short-term success, but without a clear why, we will quickly lose motivation and give up.
+When operating without reason, we become bogged down in details and lose sight of our goals.
+Without an apparent reason, we will lose motivation and give up.
 If you’re feeling lost or stuck in life, ask yourself this question: “Why am I doing what I’m doing?”
-And keep asking until you get to the root of your answer.
+This is the beginning of identifying the power of why.

-Once you know your why, shit starts to fall into place real quick.
-Trust me, it’s worth the effort and it’s the difference between going through the motions and living with purpose.
+Once you know your why shit starts to fall into place quickly.
+Trust me, it’s worth the effort, and it’s the difference between going through the motions and living with purpose.

-Knowing our why makes us so much more motivated to achieve our goals, no matter what.
-We have a deep understanding of what we want to accomplish and why it matters to us.
+Knowing our why makes us more motivated to achieve our goals, no matter what.
+We deeply understand what we want to accomplish and why it matters to us.
 This is the secret ingredient to success.
 If you’re feeling lost or stuck in your life, ask yourself this question: Why do I do what I do?
 Once you find your answer, everything starts aligning, as if by magic.
 Except it’s not magic, it’s the power of your why kicking in as you become super focused.
 Such a simple, yet future changing life-hack that can change your course of your life in the blink of an eye.

 Eat Your Vegetables!

 Let’s think about the power of why in a practical sense.
-The reason that most kids dislike eating vegetables is because adults tell them they have to – “eat your broccoli or you won’t be having any dessert” – we’ve all heard that at some point in our lives, haven’t we?
+Most kids dislike eating vegetables because adults tell them they have to – “eat your broccoli, or you won’t be having any dessert” – we’ve all heard that at some point in our lives, haven’t we?

-It’s rarely explained to children that vegetables are essential for providing their body with the nutrients needed to protect them from disease, develop their immune systems and lower their chances of obesity.
-Let’s face it, vegetables aren’t as tasty as chips, chocolate or McDonalds, which is why most children see eating them as punishment.
-Without a why behind it, it’s hard for children to want to eat them when they know there are way nicer foods out there.
+It’s rarely explained to children that vegetables are essential for providing their bodies with the nutrients needed to protect them from disease, develop their immune systems and lower their chances of obesity.
+Let’s face it; vegetables aren’t as tasty as chips, chocolate, or McDonald’s, which is why most children see eating them as punishment.
+Without a why behind it, it’s hard for children to want to eat them when they know there are many more excellent foods.

-[Being the hypocrite that I am, I write this whilst tucking into a family size bar of Dairy Milk!]
+[Being the hypocrite I am, I write this while tucking into a family-size bar of Dairy Milk!]

 Knowledge is Power

-Living life without knowing your why is like driving in the dark with no headlights.
-You might be able to get by for a while, but eventually you’re going to run into some trouble.
+Living life without knowing why is like driving in the dark with no headlights.
+You might be able to get by for a while, but eventually, you will run into some trouble.
 Why?
 Because without a clear vision, it’s impossible to stay on track.

-Being aware of our why gives us the fire in the belly and the hunger needed for us to succeed.
-It’s what drives us to achieve our goals, even when things get tough.
-So next time you find yourself struggling to stay motivated, take a step back and ask yourself why you’re doing what you are doing.
-When you know your why, it confirms your passion and keeps you going – there’s no stopping you!
+Being aware of the power of why gives us the fire in the belly and the hunger needed for us to succeed.
+It drives us to achieve our goals, even when things get tough.
+So next time you struggle to stay motivated, take a step back and ask yourself why you’re doing what you are doing.
+Knowing your why confirms your passion and keeps you going – there’s no stopping you!

 Stop and Smell The Roses

-Life is so fast paced, many of us find ourselves doing things without even thinking.
-Not knowing our why can lead to a lot of unhappiness and unfulfilled potential.
+Life is so fast-paced that many find themselves doing things without thinking or even considering the strength to attain goals behind the power of why.
+Not knowing our why can cause unhappiness and unfulfilled potential.
 Most people have the same daily routine: